Learning a quantum channel from its steady-state

 In the stochastic case, we used 4 parameters for each qubit to model its noise.
 We used $\theta_z, \theta_{amp}$ to model dephasing and amplitude damping, which are given by the Lindbladians

 where

 In addition, we used $\theta_0,\theta_1$ to model the noisy RESET gate, as defined in \Eq{eq:numerics-reset-noise}.

-We note that in all the simulations of the stochastic maps, we assumed that the $\CX$ gate had no coherent errors; all its errors came from he single-qubit errors of its two-qubits.
+We note that in all the simulations of the stochastic maps, we assumed that the $\CX$ gate had no coherent errors; all its errors came from the single-qubit errors of its two-qubits.

 For every qubit, the dimensionless noise parameters $\theta_z, \theta_{amp}$ that we used in our simulations were randomly picked between the values of $0.01$ and $0.07$.
 In terms of the coherence times (given by $T_0 / \{\theta_m\}$), our choices correspond approximately to a range of $20\,[\mu sec]$ to $150\,[\mu sec]$.